Zenithcodr/Interactive-Quiz-Webapp/README.md

+# Interactive-Quiz-Webapp
+Developed a single-page web application that presents users with a quiz consisting of multiple-choice questions.
+The application track's the user's score and provide feedback after the quiz is completed.

 **How to run it Locally**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.